 An asset turnover ratio measures the efficiency of a company’s use of its assets to generate revenue.
 The accounts receivables ratio, on the other hand, measures a company’s efficiency in collecting money owed to it by customers.

 - A high AR turnover ratio is usually desirable, but not if credit policies are too restrictive and negatively impact sales.

 - While a low AR turnover ratio won’t score points with lenders, it doesn’t always indicate risky customers.
 In some cases, the business owner may offer terms that are too generous or may be at the mercy of companies that require a longer than 30 day payment cycle.

-- Turnover ratio needs to be taken in context with the business type—companies with high a AR turnover are a result of the processes in place to secure payment—for example retail, grocery stores, etc. So it is good practice to compare yourself with others in your industry.
+- Turnover ratio needs to be taken in context with the business type — companies with high AR turnover are a result of the processes in place to secure payment — for example, retail, grocery stores, etc. So it is good practice to compare yourself with others in your industry.

 - You can improve your ratio by being more effective in your billing efforts and improving your cash flow.

 Working toward and attaining financial security requires businesses to understand their accounts receivable turnover ratio.
 This efficiency ratio takes an organization's receivable balances and receivable accounts into consideration to determine the state of its cash flow.

 If a company’s receivables turnover goes unchecked and unmanaged for extended periods of time, it could mean that they are failing to regularly and accurately bill customers or remind them of money owed.
 This would put businesses at risk of not receiving their hard-earned cash in a timely manner for the products or services that they provided, which could obviously lead to bigger financial problems.